OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/omega-as-a-router.md

 <!--# 3 -->
 #### 3. Changing your Omega Router’s Settings

-Set the SSID and password of the router's WiFi network with the following commands, substituting `OmegaRouter` and `RouterPassword` for the SSID and password that you want:
+Set the SSID and password of the router's WiFi network with the following commands, substituting `OmegaRouter` and `RouterPassword`:

 ```
 uci set wireless.@wifi-iface[0].ssid=OmegaRouter